 Officers then use a sheet to lift the man off the ground, but he has to be loaded into an ambulance because he is too large to fit into the back of a police van.

-Former TV news cameraman Ian Maclean, originally from Helensburgh, in Argyll and Bute, grabbed his camera and recorded video after he heard a commotion and the large man was found face down on the floor in a corridor.
+Former TV news cameraman Ian Maclean, originally from Scotland, grabbed his camera and recorded video after he heard a commotion.

-Wearing just his underwear, the man was screaming loudly and ranting as he stumbled into furniture.
+Wearing just his underwear, the man was screaming loudly and ranting as he stumbled into furniture in a corridor.

 At one point the man throws dishes and other objects onto the floor before he turns and faces the officers.

-He shouts, cries and mumbles incoherently, and drops to the floor again inside the corridor, where shocked guests look on.
+He shouts, cries and mumbles incoherently, and drops to the floor again, where shocked guests look on.

 Once he is finally handcuffed police put a pair of trousers on him and then place him on a luggage trolley.

-When they arrive outside they tip the trolley over so that he rolls off and falls onto the pavement, leaving him with dirt marks all over his face.
+When they arrive outside they tip the trolley over so that he rolls off and falls onto the pavement, leaving him with dirt on his face.

 The man is then lifted into the back of an ambulance and transported to hospital for an evaluation.